Featured Article

 Use Backward Design to Pace Your Course Prep

-Backward design is usually framed as a way to build better courses.
-It's also a good way to structure the prep work itself.
-Starting with outcomes creates a sequence that makes the rest of the decisions easier, and helps avoid the common trap of building before the big questions are settled.
+Backward design is widely used to improve course quality and serves as a useful framework for structuring the preparation work itself.
+Starting with objectives creates a sequence that makes the rest of the decisions easier, and helps avoid the common trap of building before the big questions are settled.

 Faculty Resource